Fashionable men’s timepieces

 Yes, choosing a man’s watch can be complicated, but the term “watch complications” refer to the features of a timepiece.
 Common complications include a date display and chronograph.
 Some watches feature moon phases, tachymeter, alarms, and power reserve indicators.
 The average guy probably won’t need many complications, beyond perhaps the date and an alarm feature.

-F. Silverman Jewelers in Bergen County, NJ carries top brands in fine jewelry and men’s watches.
+F. Silverman Jewelers carries top brands in fine jewelry in Bergen County, NJ and we offer men’s watch repair.
 We look forward to meeting you and helping you select the right watch for your wrist.
 Our store in Woodcliff Lake is open six days per week for your convenience, closed on Sunday.

 Additional “choosing the right men’s watch” resources: